With our React app now complete, we can put together the final desk and publish it.

 hoon.hoon mark, and its dependencies.
 The easiest way to ensure our desk has everything it needs is to copy in the "dev" versions of the

 %garden desks.
-To do this, we first clone the Urbit git repository:
+To do this, we first clone the Urbit and Landscape git repositories:

 If we navigate to the